-It is also recognised that mineral exploration and mine development can be positive when companies and the Province engage the Kwadacha Nation in shared decision making and agreements such as Impact Benefit Agreements.
-The Strategic Engagement Agreement sets out the priorities for mineral exploration and mine development reviews that form the basis of the general management direction for this sector
+It is also recognised that mineral exploration and mine development can be positive when companies and the Province engage the Kaska Dena in shared decision making and agreements such as Impact Benefit

-(Appendix 2).
-In the review of applications that come forward through this agreement for the plan area, Kwadacha can make recommendations for permitting based on best practices developed in the province.
+Agreements.
+The Strategic Engagement Agreement sets out the priorities for mineral exploration and mine development reviews that form the basis of the general management direction for this sector (Appendix 1).
+In the review of applications that come forward through this agreement for the plan area, Kaska Dena can make recommendations for permitting based on best practices developed in the province.

-For the plan area the best practices proposed by the Fair Mining Collaboration (Fair Mining Practices: A New Mining Code for BC) are endorsed for application with proposed permits in the plan area.
-For proponents and the Province should be aware of the code and proposed practices (www.fairmining.ca/fair-mining-code/).
+For the plan area, the best practices proposed by the Fair Mining Collaboration (Fair Mining Practices: A New Mining Code for BC) are endorsed for application with proposed permits in the plan area.
+It is recommended proponents and the Province should be aware of the code and proposed practices as applications are prepared and submitted for Kaska Dena review (www.fairmining.ca/fair-mining-code/).
 In addition, recent best management practices for placer mining developed by the Taku River Tlingit First Nation and the Province are a component for general management direction and will be used for setting permit conditions.
-The Kaska Dena are near completion to a similar best management document for placer mining.

-Exploration companies are encouraged to contact the Kwadacha Nation prior to submitting applications for work and enter into exploration agreements with the Kwadacha Nation.
+For greater certainty, exploration companies are encouraged to contact the Kaska Dena prior to staking claims and submitting applications for work and enter into exploration agreements with the Kaska Dena.